 Best things to do at Kew this summer

-From our summer festival to an extraordinary art exhibition, there are plenty of great things to do at Kew Gardens this season.
+From our new inspirational trails to an extraordinary art exhibition, there is plenty to do at Kew Gardens this summer.

 Summer at Kew is a special time.
 Every corner of the Gardens is alive with colour and life.

-Explore the hidden secrets of the plant world at our summer festival, join our wellbeing sessions, see vibrant summer colour and enjoy many more seasonal highlights.
+Explore our summer nature trails, join our wellbeing sessions, see vibrant summer colour and enjoy the many more seasonal highlights on offer.

 View amazing art

-Visit our Shirley Sherwood Gallery of Botanical Art this summer to enjoy not one but two stunning art exhibitions.
+Visit our Shirley Sherwood Gallery of Botanical Art this summer to enjoy a cluster of stunning art exhibitions.

 Join our wellbeing sessions

-Perfect for individuals or the whole family, take your pick from forest bathing, an evening summer cycle, yoga in the majestic Temperate House, pilates in the natural-light-filled Nash Conservatory, and tai chi in our enchanting Mediterranean Garden.
+Allow our beautiful landscape to relax and energise you — take your pick from forest bathing; an evening summer cycle with live music; yoga in the majestic Temperate House; and morning tai chi in our enchanting Gardens.

 Watch movies and theatre at Kew

-Grab your popcorn and join us in front of the big screen at Kew's outdoor cinema this July.
+Grab your popcorn and join us in front of the big screen at Kew's outdoor cinema.